davidovich/summon/README.md

 #### Templated Invokables

 Suppose you want to make a wrapper around a docker utility.
 The specific docker invocation can be quite cryptic.
-Help your team by adding an invokable in the config file:
+Help your team by adding an invocable in the config file:

 ```yaml